ELIGIBILITY AND PROCEDURES

 ENROLLING IN A HEALTH PLAN AT RETIREMENT

 If an employee is retiring and does not have GIC coverage, he/she may enroll in GIC coverage.
 However, he/she cannot enroll until he/she is actually receiving a retirement allowance or pension.
-You, the Coordinator, can assist the retiring employee with enrollment, or can direct him/her to the GIC.
+You, the Coordinator, can assist the employee with enrollment, or can direct him/her to the GIC.
 The form electing to enroll in a health plan along with the letter from the Retirement Board approving the pension must be received at the GIC within 60 days of retirement.
-Otherwise the employee must wait until the next Annual Enrollment to change plans.
+Otherwise, the employee must wait until the next Annual Enrollment to enroll in a health plan.
 To process:

 - The retiring employee completes and signs the following forms: